soffan-group-20/assignment3-report/report.md

 We found 10 functions of cyclic complexity higher than 10.
 Some functions are complex, while others just have many branches.
 The functions handle things such as filtering, predicates, aggregation.
 The code doesn't use exceptions.
 The documentation for these functions was extremely bad, and many assumptions had to be made of the expected behavior of the functions.

+The list of functions can be found here: https://github.com/soffan-group-20/teammates/issues/2

 ## Refactoring

 <!-- Plan for refactoring complex code: